 Retinal imaging takes a digital picture of the back of your eye.
 It shows the retina (where light and images hit), the optic disk (a spot on the retina that holds the optic nerve, which sends information to the brain), and blood vessels.
 This helps your optometrist or ophthalmologist find certain diseases and check the health of your eyes.

 Doctors have long used a tool called an ophthalmoscope to look at the back of your eye.
 Retinal imaging allows doctors to get a much wider digital view of the retina.
-It doesn’t replace a regular eye exam, but adds another layer of precision to it.
+It doesn’t replace a regular eye exam or regular dilation,, but adds another layer of precision to it.

 Who Gets This Test?